Special offer

 How to write effective phrases for performance reviews

-Using effective performance review phrases during employee evaluations can help your team better understand your feedback and feel motivated to improve.
-Keep the following best practices in mind:
+Using effective performance review phrases in employee evaluations can help your team understand your feedback and feel motivated to improve.
+Keep the following best practices in mind.

 1. Use clear language